UI Fraud & Identity Theft

-NYS DOL is using ID.me’s secure online technology to verify the identity of some unemployment insurance (UI) and Pandemic Unemployment Assistance (PUA) applicants.
-This new tool allows New Yorkers to safely and efficiently submit their identity documentation if required due to federal guidelines and/or suspected fraud.
+NYS DOL uses ID.me’s secure online technology to verify the identity of unemployment insurance (UI) applicants.
+This new tool allows New Yorkers to safely and efficiently submit their identity documentation as needed by the DOL.

-This process replaces the previous method for submitting documents, unless an applicant meets the special instructions for non-citizens.
-If selected for ID.me verification, applicants will receive an email and/or text message to the email address and/or phone number submitted with their application for unemployment benefits.
+To complete ID.me verification, applicants will receive an email, text message, or letter to the email address, phone number, or mailing address submitted with their application for unemployment benefits.
 Even if an applicant has already submitted identification documents through the previous method, they should still follow the directions to submit these documents again via ID.me.
 This new process will expedite the time it takes to get eligible benefits.

-All ID.me emails will come from the email address [email protected], and text messages will come from 468-311.
+All ID.me emails will come from the email address [email protected], and text messages will come from 697365 (or NYSDOL).

 Protect Your Information